wdi-sf-march-2014/notes/IntroToRails/rails_routing_prep.md

 ### Separating Concerns

 In writing a large application it is important to establish something known as **Separation of Concerns**, *writing modular code that focuses on one aspect within the application.* The benefit of this is similar to idea of **compartementalization** with respect to a production line, which allows for *more rapid development* by being able to **divide and conquer** the construction of a product.
-Comparments can focus on one task and optmize functional concerns far outside the scope of other compartments, but still achieve the expected component.
+Comparments can focus on one task and optmize functional concerns far outside the scope of other compartments, but still work together to acheive the same product.
 Ultimately it reduces the headache of debugging and controlling a large application that can ultimately grow to a level of complexity that no one person could ever fully comprehend (nor want or need to).

 ### Organizational Principles

-In order to manage the development of emerging aspects within a project it is important to construct a guideline that will shape how things are separated, a **design pattern**, which everyone can use to maintain **consistent** organization of aspects.
+In order to manage the development of emerging aspects within a project it is important to construct a guideline that will shape how things are separated, a **design pattern**, which everyone can use to maintain **consistent** organization of different aspects.
 This is a *conventional* choice that helps to understandably scale a project.
-Part of the role of a developer is to become familiar with using design patterns, but this takes time (and trust), as different patterns emphaize an array of qualities: scalability, modularity, interoperability, security, performance, et cetera.
+Part of the role of a developer is to become familiar with using design patterns, but this takes time (and trust), as different patterns emphaize an array of qualities: scalability, modularity, security, performance, et cetera.

 ### Conventions To Focus On

 In Rails we see one of the most popular patterns of Web Application Design that has evolved over the years, **Model-View-Controller**.
-The **MVC** patterns seeks to separate components into **Data Concerns**, **Presentation Concerns**, **Request and Response (or Action) Concerns** respectiveley:
+The **MVC** patterns seeks to separate components into **Data Concerns**, **Presentation Concerns**, and **Request and Response (or Action) Concerns** respectiveley:

 **MVC**